ChrisBAshton/smartresolution-org/view/installation.md

 ## Installation

 Note: all of the commands in the rest of this README are relative to the root of the repository.
-Therefore, when you've downloaded the repo, make sure you `cd major-project` to go into the top level of the repository before running any of the following commands.
+Therefore, when you've downloaded the repo, make sure you `cd smartresolution` to go into the top level of the repository before running any of the following commands.

 I've made a handy one-line installer script which installs all dependencies and creates and populates the database.
 You should run that script OR the manual installation - not both.